justinnoor/pfhowto/README.md

 ## Step 6 - Introduce anchors
 [PF](https://man.openbsd.org/pf) provides **anchors**, which are defined as *containers* that hold rules, tables, and even other anchors.
 Using an **anchor** is a clever way to source rules into the main ruleset, either on-the-fly with `pfctl`, or with an external text file.
-Let's demonstrate this using our <rf6890> addresss table.
-Instead of placing our table at the top of our ruleset, we'll place it in an external file, along with the corresponding filtering rules.
+Let's demonstrate this with table <rf6890>.
+Instead of placing table <rfc6890> at the top of the ruleset, we use a text file.

 Create the file **/etc/non_routes**:
 ```super_user
 vim /etc/non_routes
 ```

-Add the following rules:
+Transfer the following rules:
 ```
 ext_if = "vtnet0"